cloudtoid/gateway-core/README.md

 The ['Server'](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server) HTTP response header describes the software used by the upstream server that handled the request and generated a response.

-GatewayCore removes the inbound response `Server` header, and by default, it does not include a `Server` header on the outbound response to the client.
+GatewayCore discards inbound `Server` headers and does not include a `Server` header on its outbound responses to clients.
 This default behavior can be changed to include a `Server` header with `gwcore` as its value:

 ```json
 {